 Turfonline combines the expertise of three of the largest turf growers in the UK with over 2,000 acres dedicated to turf production.
 Turfland Farms Ltd, based in Southport in the North West, Turfland-Stewarts Turf in Edinburgh, Scotland and Q Lawns based in Norfolk in the South East.
 The three companies now trade under the one name, Harrowden Turf.

-The geographic spread of the our turf farms is key to enabling an efficient nationwide delivery service and guarantees customers freshly harvested turf direct from field to site.
+The geographic spread of our turf farms is key to enabling an efficient nationwide delivery service and guarantees customers freshly harvested turf directly from the field to site.

 The company went from strength to strength, and in 1979 the search for better pastures led to the North West of England and some of the most fertile land in the country.
 Perfect for the production of top quality turf the move necessitated a name change and Turfland was born.

-Colin Brown, Q Lawns Farm Director has been instrumental in re-structuring the business and the move from traditional vegetable based and livestock enterprises to turf.
-Q Lawns recently celebrated its 20th anniversary and in that time has embraced new and inspirational products such as hemp, Enviromat sedum matting and Meadow mat wild flower turf.
+Colin Brown, Q Lawns Farm Director has been instrumental in re-structuring the business and the move from traditional vegetable based and livestock enterprises to the turf.
+Q Lawns recently celebrated its 20th anniversary and in that time has embraced new and inspirational products such as hemp, Enviromat sedum matting and Meadow mat wildflower turf.